-Looking for an easy, reasonably priced weekend getaway that involves only a bike, a credit card and a ferry ride to Vancouver Island?
+Looking for an easy, reasonably priced weekend getaway that involves only a bike, a credit card, and a ferry ride to Vancouver Island?
 Try two days of biking the Galloping Goose Trail from Swartz Bay Ferry Terminal to Sooke and back via the Lochside Trail as described below.
-It’s a great weekend trip from Vancouver and affordable since you can bike onto the ferry at a fraction of the price of taking a car.

-Updated March 2022.
 This post includes some affiliate links.
-If you make a purchase via one of these links, I may receive a small commission at no extra cost to you.
+If you make a purchase via one of these links, I will receive a small commission at no extra cost to you.
+Thank you very much for your support.

 Take the ferry from Tsawwassen to Swartz Bay to get to the Galloping Goose Trail

-We dumped our car in a long term parking lot, attached the panniers to our bikes loaded with only a change of clothes and some rain gear and headed for ferry tickets.
+We parked our car in a long term parking lot, attached the panniers to our bikes loaded with only a change of clothes and some rain gear and headed for ferry tickets.
 The Tsawwassen ferry terminal has a special booth that looks after cyclists.

-Rates these days are $17.20 per adult plus an extra $2 to bring a bike on board.
 The beauty of traveling with a bike as opposed to a car is that you always get on, and it’s $57.50 cheaper each way without the car (based on two people traveling with bikes).

 Enjoy the BC Ferries first on, first off policy with cyclists.
 Just bring a lock though for peace of mind – and remember what level on the ferry you left your bike.

-Approximate location map of the bike ride
+Approximate location map of the bike ride to Sooke via the Galloping Goose trail

 Bike the Lochside Trail to meet up with the Galloping Goose Trail

 Ninety minutes later get off the ferry in Swartz Bay.
 As the first ones off you get a head start and almost reach the Lochside Trail before the flow of cars begins.
-The signs for the trail are at the top of the first hill off the ferry.
-You can’t miss them.

 The Lochside Trail is a 29 km multi-use trail that started off as a railway line.
-It connects the ferry terminal to the 55 km Galloping Goose that takes you out to Sooke – but also into downtown Victoria.
+It connects the ferry terminal to the 55 km Galloping Goose trail that takes you out to Sooke – but also into downtown Victoria.

 If you need lunch supplies before continuing, detour into Sidney.
 It would also be a great place to spend the night on the return.
+One place I have stayed many times is The Sidney Pier Hotel and Spa down by the ocean.

-Cycle to Sooke
+Bike to Sooke

-Occasionally we were on roads that we had to share with cars or farm vehicles but traffic was minimal.
-It got a tad confusing on the approach to the Galloping Goose but if you pay close attention to the signage you should be okay.
+It got a tad confusing on the approach to the Galloping Goose trail but if you pay close attention to the signage you should be okay.

-Instead we continued along the Galloping Goose – past Portage Inlet and Royal Roads University.
+Instead we continued along the Galloping Goose trail – past Portage Inlet and Royal Roads University.
 After that we had the feeling of getting away from civilization, though the trail was always in great shape.

 We stopped for lunch at a small rodeo we just happened upon and caught some calf roping and barrel racing.